People

 Richard Rich, Research technician

 Richard worked on our urban evolution project on eastern gray squirrels, assisting with camera trapping, live-trapping, and database management.
+Richard is working on an MsC degree at Oregon State University.

-Henry Loudon, Undergraduate student
+Henry Loudon, Undergraduate researcher

 Henry completed an independent study project piloting experimental approaches to measure predator attack rates on eastern gray squirrels.

-Samantha Sorensen, Undergraduate student
+Samantha Sorensen, Undergraduate researcher

 Samantha completed an independent study project piloting experimental approaches to measure predator attack rates on eastern gray squirrels.

-Mark Suchewski, Undergraduate student
+Mark Suchewski, Undergraduate researcher

 Mark participated in the 2021 Summer Research Program and completed an independent study on the effects of experimental translocation on the behavioral and survival of gray squirrel color morphs.
 Mark also worked in my lab in summer 2019 on a project to understand behavioral responses of banner-tailed kangaroo rats to grassland restoration in the Chihuahuan Desert of southern New Mexico.
+Mark currently works in sales and dealer services at HMS Motorsport.

-Regina Hashim, Undergraduate student
+Regina Hashim, Undergraduate researcher

 Regina participated in the 2021 Summer Research Program and helped initiate a new project to test for differences in survival between gray and melanic color morphs of eastern gray squirrels in urban and rural environments.

-Connor Parrow, Undergraduate student
+Connor Parrow, Undergraduate researcher

 Connor worked in my lab during the 2020 Summer Research Program, using camera traps to understand urbanization effects on the abundance and distribution of gray squirrels and other small mammals.
+Connor is working on a PhD in applied mathematics at Notre Dame.

-Alessandra Bryan, Undergraduate student
+Alessandra Bryan, Undergraduate researcher

 Ally completed an honors thesis in my lab in 2019-20 on how urbanization and forest change affect crypsis of eastern gray squirrels.
 Ally worked on a couple of different project in my lab prior to her honors thesis, including understanding land use legacy effecds on behavioral variation in red-backed salamanders, and characterizing the population genetic structure of an isolated population of plains pocket gophers.
+Ally is currently completing an MD program at Dartmouth University.

-Britta Goncarovs, Undergraduate student
+Britta Goncarovs, Undergraduate researcher

 Britta worked in my lab in summer 2018 to study effects of land use history on behavioral variation in red-backed salamanders, and she continued as aresearch assistant to help create a model of forest cover change in New England since the early 1970s using Landsat data.
 In 2019 she was a summer research student in southern New Mexico studying how grassland restoration in the Chihuahuan Desert affects the behavior of banner-tailed kangaroo rats.

-Penelope Murphy, Undergraduate student
+Penelope Murphy, MS, Undergraduate researcher

-Banan Otaibi, Undergraduate student
+Dr. Banan Otaibi, MD, Undergraduate researcher

-Katie Rogan, Undergraduate student
+Katie Rogan, Undergraduate researcher

 Katie conducted a lab experiment in summer 2016 to examine how stress differentially affects movement decisions in red-backed salamanders with different movement personalities.